-Crusty, rustic sourdough bread with a creamy, airy crumb is one of the most rewarding bakes you will ever pull out of your oven.
-The process takes about 2 days and although there may be a lot of steps involved, this guide will show you exactly how to make a Basic Sourdough Bread with a sourdough starter and only 5 ingredients in your own kitchen.
+Basic Crusty Sourdough Bread with a creamy, airy crumb is one of the most rewarding bakes you will ever pull out of your oven.
+This step-by-step guide will show you exactly how to make a crusty sourdough bread with a few simple ingredients and your own sourdough starter in the comfort of your kitchen.

 I don’t think I can count how many loaves of bread I’ve created since I published the first version of this recipe in 2018.
 I was a new baker and writing the blog post helped me make sense of the bread baking process.
-Since then, I’ve baked a loaf of sourdough every week (sometimes multiple times a week) and each loaf taught me a different lesson, helping me improve my understanding of baking and the magical world of fermentation.
+Since then, I’ve baked a sourdough loaf every week (sometimes multiple times a week) and each loaf of sourdough bread taught me a different lesson, helping me improve my understanding of baking and the magical world of fermentation.

 I thought it was finally time to update this recipe and share those lessons with you!
 In most instances I’ve simplified my process, and in every case I’ve gained a deeper understanding of the purpose behind every step.